Round-robin item allocation: Description

-It is assumed that each person in his turn picks an unassigned object with a highest value among the remaining objects.
+It is assumed that each person in their turn picks an unassigned object with a highest value among the remaining objects.

 Additivity requirement

-The round-robin protocol requires additivity, since it requires each agent to pick his "best item" without knowing what other items he is going to get; additivity of valuations guarantees that there is always a "best item" (an item with a highest value).
+The round-robin protocol requires additivity, since it requires each agent to pick their "best item" without knowing what other items they are going to get; additivity of valuations guarantees that there is always a "best item" (an item with a highest value).
 In other words, it assumes that the items are independent goods.
 The additivity requirement can be relaxed to weak additivity.